23 February 2023

 Drag Along Rights are triggered in all types of sales transactions such as mergers and acquisitions, or a change in control of the company.
 Another notable point is that even though Drag Along Rights are meant to protect the majority shareholder of a company, they are also beneficial for minority shareholders.
 Since this type of provision requires that the price, terms and conditions are homogenous across the board, minority shareholders can realize favorable sales terms that may be otherwise unattainable.

 Tag Along Rights

 Tag Along Rights are also known as 'co-sale rights' and are the inverse of Drag Along Rights.
-When majority shareholders sell their shares, a Tag Along Right will enable the minority shareholders to participate in the sale at the same price and conditions for their shares as the majority shareholders.
-The minority shareholder then 'tags along' with the majority shareholders in the sale.
+It is aimed to provide benefits to the minority shareholders.
+Hence, when majority shareholders sell their shares, a Tag Along Right will enable the minority shareholders to participate in the sale at the same price and conditions for their shares as the majority shareholders.
+The minority shareholder then 'tags along’ with the majority shareholders in the sale.

-Tag Along Rights are usually worded in such a manner in order to ensure that if the tag along process is not followed then an attempt to sell the shares of the company is invalid.
+The clause of Tag Along Right is usually articulated in a manner to ensure that if the tag along process is not followed then an attempt to sell the shares of the company is invalid.

 In order to summarize why are Tag Along and Drag Along Rights needed we can put forth the following points –

 These clauses balance each other out, if you decide to have one, it is advisable to incorporate the other, too.